RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add an option to ignore installed Python libraries while debugging.
 It can be turned on in the menu
   `Debug > Ignore Python libraries while debugging`.
+* Add the ability to see inline plots while debugging.
+For that you need to activate the option called
+  `Process execute events while debugging`, present in in the `Debug` menu.
 * Disambiguate file names in the Breakpoints pane.

 #### Variable Explorer